Just what is an e-scooter? … what rules of the road apply?

 So it (still) can’t be an e-bike in Tempe even though there’s no wheel-size restriction, because the e-bike def’n in Tempe, like the state, requires fully operable pedals.

-There is, however, another odd (according to my way of thinking) category, the light motorized vehicle (LMV), that seems to fit.
+There is, however, another odd (according to my way of thinking) category, the light motorized vehicle (LMV), that seems to fit escooters.

-This is a very unrestricted designation, LMVs are more-or-less treated like bicycles under this designation, since an LMV rider “is granted all of the rights and is subject to all of the duties applicable to a bicycle rider under state and local law”.
-They may be ridden on any roadway open to bicycles regardless of posted speed limits or number of lanes (every road in Tempe except for fully-controlled limited access highways), if there is a bike lane they may ride in it.
-Sidewalk use is limited to human power only; Helmets are required but only for persons below 18 (and i think the minimum age is 16, i need to look up).
+This is a relatively unrestricted designation, LMVs are more-or-less treated like bicycles under this designation, since an LMV rider “is granted all of the rights and is subject to all of the duties applicable to a bicycle rider under state and local law”.
+They may be ridden on any roadway open to bicycles regardless of posted speed limits or number of lanes (which is every road in Tempe.
+Only fully-controlled limited access highways prohibit bicycles), if there is a bike lane they may ride in it.
+Sidewalk use is permitted, but limited to human power only (how would that be enforced?); Helmets are required but only for persons below 18 (and i think the minimum age is 16, i need to look up).
 See Chapter 7, Article VI for the full list.

 Note that the LMV def’n does NOT say anything about “self-propelled”.

-Tempe is presumably in the process of re-vamping everything to do with dockless sharing (both bicycle, and e-scooter, and presumable future e-bike) including rules of the road type restrictions.
+Tempe is presumably in the process of re-vamping everything to do with dockless sharing (both bicycle, and e-scooter, and presumable future e-bike) including rules of the road type restrictions; to the extent there’s confusion, that would be a good opportunity to clarify.

 36-1 Definitions.
 Motorized play vehicle means a coaster, scooter, any other alternatively fueled device, or other motorized vehicle that is self-propelled by a motor or engine, gas or electric, and which is not otherwise defined in Title 28, Arizona Revised Statutes, as a motor vehicle, motorcycle, motor-driven cycle, motorized wheelchair or electric personal assistive mobility device.
 Motorized skateboard means a self-propelled device that has a motor, gas or electric, a deck on which a person may ride and at least two tandem wheels in contact with the ground and which is not otherwise defined in Title 28, Arizona Revised Statutes, as a motor vehicle, motorcycle, motor-driven cycle, motorized wheelchair or electric personal assistive mobility device.
 36-64 Motorized skateboard and motorized play vehicle; prohibitions; disclosure requirements.
 A. No motorized skateboard or motorized play vehicle may be operated on any public sidewalk, roadway, or any other part of a highway or on any bikeway, bicycle path or trail, equestrian trail, or shared-use path...